rorychatt/Ivy-Framework/Ivy.Docs.Shared/Docs/01_Onboarding/01_GettingStarted/05_Architecture/01_FrontendArchitecture.md

 ## Theming and Styling System

 The theming system uses CSS custom properties with comprehensive light and dark mode support, built on the **Ivy Design System** tokens.
 The system provides a complete design token set covering colors, typography, spacing, and animations.
-These default styles can be overridden at runtime using the Theming service, which allows applications to dynamically generate and apply custom CSS variables through `IThemeService.SetTheme()` and `IThemeService.GenerateThemeCss()`.

-**Theme Features:**
+**CSS Custom Properties Structure:** Theme variables are defined in two CSS scopes: `:root` contains light theme variables, while `.dark` contains dark theme variants.
+When the `dark` class is applied to the document element, dark theme variables take precedence.
+The backend `IThemeService.GenerateThemeCss()` method generates a `<style>` block with both `:root` and `.dark` selectors containing all theme variables.

+**ThemeProvider Implementation:** The `ThemeProvider` component manages theme state and persistence.
+It stores the current theme mode (`light`, `dark`, or `system`) in localStorage using the key `ivy-ui-theme`.
+When the theme changes, it manipulates the `documentElement.classList` to add or remove the `dark` class, which triggers CSS cascade to use dark theme variables.
+For `system` mode, it uses `window.matchMedia('(prefers-color-scheme: dark)')` to detect OS preference.

+**Theme Update Flow:** When the backend calls `IClientProvider.ApplyTheme(css)`, it sends a `setTheme` message via SignalR.
+The frontend receives this message in the `useBackend` hook's message handler and injects the generated CSS into the document.
+The `useThemeWithMonitoring()` hook uses a `MutationObserver` to watch for class changes on `documentElement`, automatically detecting theme switches and updating component state.

+**Styling Stack:**

 - CSS custom properties for all design tokens
 - Automatic theme detection via `MutationObserver`